arend-lang/site/src/documentation/tutorial/PartI/datanproofs.md

   | suc _, fcons x _, fzero => x
   | suc _, fcons _ xs, fsuc i => lookup xs i
 {%endarend%}

+**Exercise 5:** Functions Fin n -> A correspond to lists of length n with elements in A.
+Implement the function that converts an element of Fin n -> A to element of Vec A n.
+{: .notice--info}

+**Exercise 6:** Define the type of matrices and a number of functions for them: the diagonal matrix, transpose, addition and multiplication of matrices.
+{: .notice--info}

+**Exercise 7:** Define the type CTree A n of (complete and full) binary trees of height precisely n, which store elements in internal nodes, but not in leaves.
+The height of a leaf is 0.
+{: .notice--info}

+**Exercise 8:** Define the type Tree A n of binary trees of height at most n, which store elements in internal nodes, but not in leaves.
+The height of a leaf is 0.
+Define the function that computes the height of a tree.
+{: .notice--info}